DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Speaking of towers, my son loves his mega bloks.
 We purchased them for him when he was about 9 months old.
 He’s been building towers, identifying colors, and playing with them ever since.
 Blocks are just one of those toys that kids absolutely adore and will play with for a long period of time.

-While it might not seem like a great educational toy cars are fantastic to build imaginative play and build motor skills.
+While it might not seem like a great educational toy, cars are fantastic to build imaginative play and build motor skills.
 Using the car you can teach your child about car sounds, rolling, and pushing.
 Read here how playing with toy cars and trucks can help with child development and STEM learning.

 Related Post: 25 Best Baby Products To Register For

 I’m sure you remember you had something similar to this when you were a kid.
 There are certain toys that are still some of the best toys for development.
 The block sorter set is a great way to teach your child about shapes and colors while also helping them to learn to match shapes and develop those fine motor skills.

 This is another toy straight out of your own childhood, but again it’s fantastic for development skills.
 Not only can your child learn about colors and stacking, but this toy helps them to learn about sizes.